sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ```
 c.
 Declare the name of new event/alarm along with severity, enable flag and static message in sonic-eventd/etc/sonic/evprofile/default.json

 d.
-In the source file where event is to be raised, include eventnotify.h and invoke LOG_EVENT with action as NOTIFY/RAISE_ALARM/CLEAR_ALARM/ACK_ALARM.
+In the source file where event is to be raised, include eventnotify.h and invoke LOG_EVENT with action as NOTIFY/RAISE_ALARM/CLEAR_ALARM (ACK_ALARM/UNACK_ALARM are used by mgmt-framework to allow users to acknowledge/unacknowledge alarms).

 The event notifier takes the event properties, packs a field value tuple and writes to a table, by name, EVENTPUBSUB.

-The EVENTPUBSUB table uses event-id and a sequence-id generated locally by event notifier as the key so that there wont be
-any conflicts across multiple applications trying to write to this table.
+The EVENTPUBSUB table uses event-id and a sequence-id generated locally by event notifier as the key so that there wont be any conflicts across multiple applications trying to write to this table.

 ### 3.1.2 Event Consumer
 The event consumer is a class in sonic-eventd container that processes the incoming record.

-On intitialization, event consumer reads */etc/sonic/evprofile/default.json* and builds an internal map of events, called *static_event_map*.
+On intitialization, event consumer reads */etc/evprofile/default.json* and builds an internal map of events, called *static_event_map*.
+It then verifies if there was a custom event profile configured and merges its contents to static_event_map built from default event profile.
 It then reads from EVENTPUBSUB table.
-This table contains records that are published by applications and waiting to be received by eventd.
+This table contains records that are published by applications and waiting to be read by eventd.
 Whenever there is a new record, event consumer reads the record, processes and deletes it.

 On reading the field value tuple, using the event-id in the record, event consumer fetches static information from *static_event_map*.